Stanford University: Land

 Stanford's main campus includes a census-designated place within unincorporated Santa Clara County, although some of the university land (such as the Stanford Shopping Center and the Stanford Research Park) is within the city limits of Palo Alto.
 The campus also includes much land in unincorporated San Mateo County (including the SLAC National Accelerator Laboratory and the Jasper Ridge Biological Preserve), as well as in the city limits of Menlo Park (Stanford Hills neighborhood), Woodside, and Portola Valley.

-The central campus includes a seasonal lake (Lake Lagunita, actually an irrigation reservoir), home to the vulnerable California tiger salamander.
-As of 2012 Lake Lagunita was often dry and the university had no plans to artificially fill it.
+The central campus includes a seasonal lake (Lake Lagunita, an irrigation reservoir), home to the vulnerable California tiger salamander.
+As of 2012, Lake Lagunita was often dry and the university had no plans to artificially fill it.
+Heavy rains in January 2023 refilled Lake Lagunita to up to 8 feet of depth.
 Two other reservoirs, Searsville Lake on San Francisquito Creek and Felt Lake, are on more remote sections of the founding grant.

 Central campus

-The central academic campus is adjacent to Palo Alto, bounded by El Camino Real, Stanford Avenue, Jane Stanford Way, and Sand Hill Road.
+The central campus is adjacent to Palo Alto, bounded by El Camino Real, Stanford Avenue, Junipero Serra Blvd, and Sand Hill Road, off State Route 82.
 The United States Postal Service has assigned it two ZIP Codes: 94305 for campus mail and 94309 for P.O. box mail.
 It lies within area code 650.